Emergency Eye Care Services

 Concussions can lead to vision problems, including blurry or double vision, eyestrain, problems with eye coordination, and reading difficulties.

 If you or a loved one has experienced a concussion, contact our office immediately.
-Dr. David Mark will perform a comprehensive eye exam to check your visual acuity and overall eye health to ensure that the injury hasn’t negatively impacted your everyday activities.
+We will perform a comprehensive eye exam to check your visual acuity and overall eye health to ensure that the injury hasn’t negatively impacted your everyday activities.

 A highly common eye emergency, eye infections can be serious and contagious, depending on the type of infection you have.
 One of the most prevalent eye infections is conjunctivitis, also known as “pink eye.”
 This occurs when the conjunctiva, which is a thin membrane that lines the eyelids and sclera (white part of the eye), become inflamed or swollen.
 The sclera usually turns dark pink or red, and the eyes become watery and include a mucus discharge.

 Pink eye is contagious and spreads quickly, especially around children in daycare and schools.
 Fortunately, we can treat eye infections with antibiotic eye drops or ointment.
 These usually eradicate the infection quickly.
-In more severe cases, Dr. David Mark may recommend an alternative course of action.
+In more severe cases, we may recommend an alternative course of action.

 Itchy or Irritated Eyes